Plastic bag bans in Australia: Retailer positions

 Aldi has never offered free plastic bags to customers since opening its first Australian store in 2001.
 Customers are charged 15 cents for a thick plastic bag and more for fabric or cooler bags.
 In 2009 Target Australia announced it would stop giving out free bags in its stores, instead charging 10 cents per bag.
 In 2013 Target again began providing free bags, stating that it had received about 500 formal customer complaints per year about the lack of free bags.
 In 2019 Target and its sister chain Kmart Australia withdrew single use plastic bags nationwide.
-Bunnings Warehouse has charged 10 cents for plastic bags since 2003, while IKEA stopped offering free bags in 2013.
+Bunnings has charged 10 cents for plastic bags since 2003, while IKEA stopped offering free bags in 2013.

 In 2017 the country's largest supermarket chains, Woolworths and Coles, announced that they would stop providing free plastic bags to customers nationwide in 2018, and would sell thicker plastic bags for 15 cents each.
 Withdrawing free bags is expected to save the retailers $170 million per year in reduced packaging costs while creating a revenue stream from selling thicker plastic bags.

 The move was criticised by conservative commentators including Andrew Bolt and Steve Price.
 The loss of free bags also sparked backlash from some consumers, with several stealing shopping baskets or trolleys in protest and reports of abuse or assault towards staff.
 Criticisms include the continued overuse of plastic by retailers, poor quality of the replacement bags and allegations that the true motive was profiteering.
 Marketing academics described the backlash as caused by the retailers breaking the perceived "psychological contract" with consumers to either provide free plastic bags or otherwise remove plastic throughout the store for environmental benefit, rather than merely charging for something that had previously been provided without additional charge.

 In response to customer backlash Coles reversed its position, offering to provide reusable plastic bags for free indefinitely in most states.
 This led to criticism from Greenpeace, Craig Reucassel and other environmentalists, causing Coles to reverse its reversal and announce it would again charge for bags from 29 August 2018 onwards.
 Woolworths also extended the timeframe for providing free plastic bags, until 8 July 2018.
 By December 2018, the National Retail Association estimated that plastic bag consumption fell by 80% nationwide as a result of the major supermarket withdrawal of free bags, leading to 1.5 billion fewer bags entering the environment.

 Harris Farms ceased providing free plastic bags in January 2018, instead offering free reusable paper bags or recycled boxes to consumers.
-Craveable Brands also moved to phase out single use plastic bags in its Oporto, Red Rooster and Chicken Treat chains by July 2018.
+Craveable Brands also moved to phase out single-use plastic bags in its Oporto, Red Rooster and Chicken Treat chains by July 2018.

+In April 2023, Woolworths announced the phasing out of 15 cent reusable plastic bags, which was followed suit by Coles in May.